openshift/geard/README.md

 5. **The default network configuration of a container is simple**

    By default a container will have 0..N ports exposed and the system will automatically allocate those ports.
 An admin may choose to override or change those mappings at runtime, or apply rules to the system that are applied each time a new gear is added.
+Much of the linking between containers is done over the network or the upcoming Beam constructs in Docker.

 ### Actions on a container